ropensci/dendroNetwork/paper.md

 ![](paper_files/figure-html/creating a network of depending packages in R-1.png)<!-- -->

 The network shows that nearly all packages depend on dplR [@bunn2008].
 The newly created package DendroNetwork fits in this ecosystem of depending packages, since it is depended on both dplR and the Tidyverse.
 However, it also adds a whole new world by adding network analyses through igraph [@csardi2006] to the ecosystem of dendrochronological packages.
-The igraph library has close connections to the tidyverse, creating a full circle.
+The igraph library has close connections to the tidyverse, creating a full circle and filling a hole.

 ```r